sonic-net/SONiC/doc/dualtor/active_active_hld.md

 For active-active setup, some complexity is transferred from smart y-cable to server side.
 Each server will have a Network Interface Card (NIC) connected to 2 x 100Gbps uplinks.
 These uplinks will be connected to 2 different ToRs with Direct Attach Copper (DAC) Cable.
 No Y-cable is needed any more.

 For active-active setup, the requirements for server side are:
-1. Server NIC is responsible to deliver traffic up the stack once receiving sourthbound (tier 0 device to server) traffic.
+1. Server NIC is responsible to deliver southbound (tier 0 device to server) traffic from either uplinks to applications running on server host.
 1. Server NIC is responsible to dispense northbound (server to tier 0) traffic between two active links: at IO stream (5 tuples) level.
 Each stream will be dispatched to one of the 2 uplinks until link state changes.
-1. Each ToR has a well-known IP.
-For northbound traffic, server should dispatch IO towards these IPs to the corresponding uplinks.
 1. Server should provide support for ToR to control traffic forwarding, and follow this control when dispensing traffic.
+    * gRPC is introduced for this requirement.
+    * Each ToR will have a well-known IP.
+Server NIC should dispatch gRPC replies towards these IPs to the corresponding uplinks.
 1. Server should replicate the northbound traffic to both ToRs:
     * Specified ICMP replies (for probing link health status)
-    * ARP
+    * ARP propagation
     * Neighbor advertisements